 Qualified PCBs

-Qualified PCBs for space application meet the following conditions:

-PCB is procured in conformance with requirements of ECSS-Q-ST-70-11,

-PCB is procured from a PCB manufacturer that is qualified in conformance with requirements of ECSS-Q-ST-70-10,

-the PCB technology is qualified in conformance with requirements of ECSS-Q-ST-70-10 for that PCB manufacturer,

-the PCB design is in conformance with the requirements of ECSS-Q-ST-70-12, and

-the PCB design, the manufacturing process and materials are in conformance with the PID of the PCB manufacturer.
+The conditions of qualification of PCB technology are described in 5.1a of ECSS-Q-ST-70-60.

 PA requirements of space projects use this standard as applicable document.
 Based on their heritage, suppliers can propose the re-use of existing PCB designs that are “recurrent” and that are not in compliance with all design requirements of this standard.
 The possible acceptability of those cases is reviewed by the project on case by case basis.
 The PCB design is “recurrent” only when no changes are made in the artwork, routing, lay-out, build-up, material selection.